Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 As small as they are, chinch bugs can do widespread damage to your lawn by leaving mottled brownish-yellowish patches in otherwise healthy grass.
-These 1/4-inch, black and white insects are particularly common in the south, where they thrive in sunny, dry sections of the lawn.
-Because they work fast, it’s important to take action as soon as you notice them.
-Here’s how to get rid of chinch bugs.
+These 1/4-inch, black and white insects are particularly common in the Southern United States, where they thrive in sunny, dry sections of the lawn.
+Because they work fast it’s important to take action as soon as you notice them.
+Here’s how to get rid of chinch bugs easily and naturally.

 Assessing the Damage

 Chinch bug damage closely resembles drought damage, so before you treat for these insects, make sure they’re really the cause of your problem.
-Like drought damage, chinch bug damage occurs where the grass becomes hot and dry, usually during July through September.
+Similar to damage by droughts, chinch bug damage occurs where the grass becomes hot and dry, usually during July through September.

-Whereas drought damage leaves an evenly brown area, chinch bugs leave mottled yellow or brown patches with clumps of undamaged grass between.
-The damage often shows up around the edges of the lawn, particularly along building foundations, driveways, and other surfaces that emit heat.
+Whereas damage from drought leaves an evenly brown patch area, chinch bugs leave mottled yellow or brown patches with clumps of undamaged grass between.
+The lawn damage often shows up around the edges of the lawn, particularly along building foundations, driveways, and other surfaces that emit heat.

-If you find these insects or nymphs, you can assess the degree of infestation using coffee cans.
+If you find these insects or chinch bug nymphs, you can assess the degree of infestation using coffee cans.
 Cut the bottom off two coffee cans and push them 2 inches into the soil where you suspect the chinch bugs are.
-Fill the cans with water and wait 10 minutes, allowing the chinch bugs to float to the top.
-One bug per can isn’t a problem.
+Fill the cans with water and wait 10 minutes, allowing the chinch bugs and chinch bug nymphs to float to the top.
+One chinch bug per can isn’t a problem.
 If you see two or three bugs per can, you have a moderate infestation.
 Five or more bugs suggest a severe infestation.

 Taking Good Care of Your Lawn